vivaria/edisonrul.ing/README.md

 *   If "Infernal Dragon" attacks, and is then flipped face-down, it will not be destroyed during the End Phase.
 Even if it is flipped face-up again during the same turn, it will not be destroyed.
 *   If "Infernal Dragon" attacks, and control of it is switched to the opponent that turn, it will still be destroyed during the End Phase.
-*   Even if "Infernal Dragon's" attack is negated by "Magic Cylinder", etc., it will still be destroyed during the End Phase.
+*   Even if "Infernal Dragon"'s attack is negated by "Magic Cylinder", etc., it will still be destroyed during the End Phase.
 *   The second effect of "Infernal Dragon" activates in the Graveyard.
 If it is destroyed while your opponent controls it, the original owner can choose to activate this effect.
 *   The second effect of "Infernal Dragon" can be activated even if it was treated as an Equip Card when destroyed.